Han00127/Prot-Sequence-generation/README.md

 -----------------------------------------------------------------------------------------------------

 ## Data preparation
-Main dataset used in this models are CATH4.2.
+Main dataset used in this models are CATH4.2 and TS dataset.
 To install the dataset, go to data and follow command:

     ./download_preprocessed_dataset.sh

-This will automatically download dataset on current folder.
-For TS dataset, it should be unzip after installation.
+This will automatically download dataset on data directory..

 ## Trained model weight preparation
 Trained ProtMPNN, ProtMPNN-CMLM, LMDesign1 (ProtMPNN-CMLM), LMDesign2 (Pretrained ProtMPNN-CMLM:finetune), LMDesign3 (Pretrained ProtMPNN-CMLM:freeze), ESM weights can be found https://shorturl.at/bopqS